Ktgami/OOP/README.md

 # OOP
-Learning progets with OOP using Delphi
+Learning projects with OOP using Delphi